thunder/thunder-distribution/docs/developer-guide/headless.md

 }
 ```

-#### Entity lists
+#### Create entity lists

 We have a base class for entity lists, which can be used to create your own list definitions.

 ### Change existing definitions

 It is also possible to change existing resolvers.
-Field resolver and type resolver are simply overridable in your
+Field resolver and type resolver are simply overridable in your schema
-schema extension class.
+extension class.

 #### Fields

 Existing fields, where you would like to change the producer, e.g. to use a different Drupal field, are very easy: Just
 make your own definition in the MySchemaSchemaExtension.php.
-If you would like to change the Drupal field for
+If you would like to change the Drupal field for the
-the content field from field_paragraph to field_my_paragraph, you change the producer in your registerResolvers()
+content field from field_paragraph to field_my_paragraph, you change the producer in your registerResolvers()
 method to something like this:

 ```php